Cookies are small text files that are dropped on a user’s browser by a website when they visit the site.

 Who is watching them, and why?

-As the name indicates, cross site tracking is when users are tracked on their journey across different websites.
+As the name indicates, cross site cookie tracking is a way of tracking that detects and follows users on their journey across different websites.

 This is possible because of third party cookies.